 Make your own moisturizer spray

-Screen time, office time, indoors time or even just breastfeeding can make your skin feel very dry.
+Screen time, office time, indoors time, or even just breastfeeding can make your skin feel very dry.
 How about making your own moisturizer spray?

-Make a cup of green tea, let it cool, and add a dab of Aloe vera gel – either from you plant or one you bought.
+Make a cup of green tea, let it cool, and add a dab of Aloe vera gel – either from your plant or one you bought.
 Also, add a bit of your favorite day cream.
 Pour into a clean spray bottle and shake.
 Spray on your face whenever your skin feels dry.

 Make you own eye shadow primer

 If you never tried using an eyeshadow primer before putting on your makeup, it is now time!
 It can make a huge difference to how long the makeup stays on the lids instead of gathering in the wrinkles.
-You can make your own primer by mixing two parts of eye cream, 1 part concealer and a dash of facial powder.
+You can make your own primer by mixing two parts of eye cream, 1 part concealer, and a dash of facial powder.
 Mix together and store in a small jar.
 Apply on your eyelids before the eye shadow.

 Lube for shiny hair

 If your hair looks more like frizzy fur post-pregnancy, look no further!
 Lubricants are a breastfeeding mom’s best friend for many reasons… A reason you maybe didn’t know about is that it works really well to add shine to dull hair – and dull hair can be a real problem after pregnancy!
-Add a dab of water based, silicone-free lubrication to your moist, newly washed hair for a great anti-frizz, shiny hair.
+Add a dab of water-based, silicone-free lubrication to your moist, newly washed hair for a great anti-frizz, shiny hair.

 Frizz-free on a budget

 Lots of frizz but out of hair styling products?
 Use hand lotion!
-Warm up a bit of hand lotion between your palms and squeeze sparingly into your hair tops and hair.
+Warm-up a bit of hand lotion between your palms and squeeze sparingly into your hair tops and hair.
 Frizz be gone!

 Make your own super shampoo